UL 924 Compliance vs Local Emergency Lighting Requirements Lecture

 Listing/Scope Product safety & 90-min performance UL 924 required + city design rules UL 924 required + city durability/visibility

-Letters/Color National legibility standards 8″ red, 1″ stroke City specs; verify submittals
+Letters/Color National legibility standards 8″ red, 1″ stroke City specs; verify in submittals

-Housing/Materials Meets applicable safety/flame ratings Metal only (no plastic) Metal faceplate typically required
+Housing/Materials Meets safety/flame ratings Metal only (no plastic) Metal faceplate typically required

 Power/Type Electrical or listed non-electrical per code Electrical only (no tritium/PL exit legends) Electrical; other types per AHJ